 What is brachymetatarsia?

 Brachymetatarsia is a condition that can affect the metatarsal bones of the foot.
 The most common location is the fourth metatarsal.
-It is more common in women.
-This condition can affect either both feet, or just one foot.
 When looking at the foot, the affected toe looks short.
+This condition can affect either both feet, or just one foot, and it is more common in women than in men.

 What are the symptoms of brachymetatarsia?

-Pain can occur from walking on the bottom of the feet due to abnormal weight distribution on the front of the foot.
+Symptoms of brachymetatarsia include pain that can occur from walking on the bottom of the feet due to abnormal weight distribution on the front of the foot.
 Also, the short toe often rides high and rubs on the top of the shoe.
-Patients can complain of callus development on the bottom of the foot.
+Patients can also complain of callus development on the bottom of the foot.
 Cosmetically, the condition can be a source of embarrassment for certain individuals.
 Many people with brachymetatarsia avoid going to the pool and beach or wearing flip flops and open sandals.

 What is the treatment of brachymetatarsia?

-Why come to the International Center for Limb Lengthening for treatment of brachymetatarsia?
+Why choose the International Center for Limb Lengthening for treatment of brachymetatarsia?

 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with brachymetatarsia achieve their best possible result.